Megagig/pharma-care-saas/Implementation/PERFORMANCE_MONITORING_SETUP.md

 ## Overview

-This guide provides step-by-step instructions for setting up comprehensive performance monitoring for the PharmaCare application, including baseline measurement, continuous monitoring, and automated alerting.
+This guide provides step-by-step instructions for setting up comprehensive performance monitoring for the PharmacyCopilot application, including baseline measurement, continuous monitoring, and automated alerting.

 ## Prerequisites